ucsb-igert/nsc/doc/report.md

 [spectral]: http://dx.doi.org/10.1145/344779.344924
 [wavelets]: http://dx.doi.org/10.1016/j.acha.2010.04.005

-# Methods
+# Algorithms

 In general, network state compression algorithms work like this:

 ![bigidea](the-big-idea.png "The Big Idea")

-The compression algorithm takes in the state of the network and its topology and compresses the state into a format specific to the algorithm.
-The size (in bytes) of the compressed state is determined by the *budget* passed to the algorithm.
-For decompression, the algorithm translates the compressed state back to the same format as what was passed in originally.
-Thus, there will be some information loss after decompression.
-It is important to note that the topology of the network is not compressed, only the values associated with each node.
+ 1. The compression algorithm takes in the state of the network and its topology.
+ 2. The algorithm compresses the network state and produces an algorithm-specific compressed network state.
+The size (in bytes) of the compressed state is determined by the *budget* given to the algorithm.
+Thus, because the size of the compressed state can be set, it must be a lossy compression.

-The difference between the original network state and the network state produced by the algorithm is said to be the *error*.
-This is measured as the [Sum of Squared Errors (SSE)][SSE] and is computed by summing up the squared differences between the original and decompressed node values.
+ 3. Finally, the network state can be decompressed, but with some information loss.

+It is important to note that the *topology* of the network is never compressed, only the *values* associated with each node.
+Thus, the only different between the original network and the compressed-then-decompressed network is the node values (or state).
+The edges don't change.

+We measure the error of the compression by taking the [Sum of Squared Errors (SSE)][SSE].
+This is computed by looking at the original network state and the new network state after a compression-decompression cycle.
+For each pair of nodes corresponding to the two networks, the difference between their states is squared and summed up, producing the *error* of the compression.

 [SSE]: http://en.wikipedia.org/wiki/Residual_sum_of_squares